DavidN0809/Applied-AI-Midterm/README.md

 Run the Model A notebook, it will save the figures into the ./figs directory.

 ## Step 2
 Run the SRGAN notebook to train and save the generator and discriminator models.
+Example image from EPOCH 150 (pretraining 50 epochs, training srgan for 100 epochs)
 ![Example image from EPOCH 150 (pretraining 50 epochs, training srgan for 100 epochs)](/notebooks/srgan-output/epoch_100_Adversarial%20Training.png)

 ## Step 3